learn-academy-2023-bravo/week-1-assessment-DeeMo44/interview-questions.md

 1. What is git?
 What is the difference between git and Github?

 Your answer:
 git is a system that supports version control.
+Github is a cloud platform that supports the git system.

 Researched answer:
-Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
+Git is an open-source version control sytem that is used to track changes in source code.
+Github is a cloud-based platform for version control and collaboration on software products.

 2. Which JavaScript operators will return a Boolean value?

 Your answer:
 Comparitve and Logical operators.

 Researched answer:
-Boolean expressions use relational and logical operators.
-The result of a Boolean expression is either true or false.
-Boolean expressions allow us to write programs that decide whether to execute some code or not.
+Comparison operators - compares values and returns a boolean value based on if the comparison is true or not
+Logical operators - determines if the logic between variables or values are true or false

 3. What is an index?
 What is the difference between index and value?